Houston Truck Accident Attorney

 - Document the accident by taking photos of the accident with a phone or a camera.
 Take pictures of injuries.

-- Do not provide a written or recorded statement to the insurance adjuster or insurance company without speaking with a Houston truck accident lawyer.
+- Do not provide a written or recorded statement to the insurance adjuster, insurance company, or trucking company without speaking with Houston truck accident lawyers.

 Contact a Houston Truck Accident Lawyer

 Call our office today to learn about your legal options after a commercial truck accident during a free consultation.
 We believe in putting our clients first at AK Law Firm and look forward to speaking with you about your truck accident claim.
-We want to help truck accident victims.
+We want to help truck accident victims recover maximum compensation for accident cases.

 “I pray we are kept safe going forward but if anything ever happens we would use them again.” – Victoria Brannon